DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Method

-\textbf{Preliminary: Stable Diffusion.} In this paper, we implement our method based on the large-scale text-to-image latent diffusion model -- Stable Diffusion.
-Diffusion models learn to generate data samples through a denoising sequence that estimate the score of the data distribution.
-In order to achieve better efficiency and stabilized training, Stable Diffusion pretrains an autoencoder \cite{kingma2013auto} that converts an image $x$ into a latent $z$ with encoder $\mathcal{E}$ and reconstructs it with decoder $\mathcal{D}$.
-This latent representation is learned by using hybrid objectives of VAE \cite{vae}, Patch-GAN \cite{pix2pix}, and LPIPS \cite{lpips}.
-The diffusion and denoising processes are performed in the latent space.
-In diffusion process, Gaussian noise with variance $\beta_t\in(0, 1)$ at time $t$ is added to the encoded latent $z = \mathcal{E}(x)$ for producing the noisy latent:
+\textbf{Preliminary: Stable Diffusion.} We implement our method based on the large-scale text-to-image latent diffusion model, Stable Diffusion.
+To achieve better efficiency and stabilized training, Stable Diffusion pretrains an autoencoder \cite{kingma2013auto} that converts an image $x$ into a latent $z$ with encoder $\mathcal{E}$ and reconstructs it with decoder $\mathcal{D}$.
+Both diffusion and denoising processes are performed in the latent space.
+In diffusion process, Gaussian noise with variance $\beta_t\in(0, 1)$ at time $t$ is added to the encoded latent $z = \mathcal{E}(x)$ to produce the noisy latent: